Skip to main content

 Kin (Charles) Cheung (Fed)

-Dr. Cheung is a physical scientist in the Nanoscale Imaging Group in the Nanoscale Device Characterization Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
+Dr. Cheung is a physical scientist in the Advanced Electronics Group in the Nanoscale Device Characterization Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
 Prior to joining NIST in 2007, Dr. Cheung was an associate professor in Rutgers University.
-Prior to Rutgers University, Dr. Cheung spent 18 Years as a member of the technical staff at Bell Laboratories in Murray Hill, NJ.
-Dr. Cheung published over 140 refereed journal and conference papers.
-He has written a monograph entitled "Plasma Charging Damage" which published in 2000.
-He holds 6 patents.
+Prior to Rutgers University, Dr. Cheung spent 18 years as a member of the technical staff at Bell Laboratories in Murray Hill, NJ.
+Dr. Cheung published over 250 refereed journal and conference papers plus 37 invited papers.
+In 2000, he wrote and published a monograph titled "Plasma Charging Damage.”
+He also holds 12 patents.
 Dr. Cheung taught tutorials in many international conferences.
-He also served in the committees of many of these conferences.
+He also served in several committees for these conferences.
 Dr. Cheung received the Bell Lab President's Gold Award in 1997, and the Outstanding Achievement Award from the International Symposium on Plasma Process-Induced Damage.
+He is an IEEE fellow, and an associated editor of the IEEE Transaction on Device and Material Reliability.

 Publications